 Pain vs. Soreness

 When discussing discomfort, many people throw around the words “pain” and “soreness,” but is there actually a difference?
 Don’t you feel pain when you feel sore?
 Actually, the two are quite different and it is important to recognize the difference, especially when consulting a healthcare professional.
-If you are experiencing any pain or soreness in your muscles, our physical therapist near Rosedale can help you locate and correct the affected area.
+If you are experiencing any pain or soreness in your muscles, our physical therapy in Rosedale can help you locate and correct the affected area.

 What is soreness?